pingswept/me30-website/content/notes/voltage-and-current.md

 1 V = 1 J / 1 C
 {{< /katex >}}

 If 1 volt is applied, 1 joule of energy will be supplied by each coulomb that flows in a circuit.
-That’s like giving each charge enough energy to lift 1 newton up a distance of 1 meter, if the system could convert the energy with perfect efficiency.
+That’s like giving each coulomb of electrons enough energy to lift 1 newton up a distance of 1 meter in 1 second, if the system could convert the energy with perfect efficiency.

 The practical definition of 1 volt is 1 watt per 1 amp.
 It's the power consumed per unit of current drawn by a device.
 If 1 volt is applied, 1 watt of power will be consumed for each 1 amp of current.